Fentanyl (Absorbed through the skin)

 Duragesic, Ionsys, fentaNYL Transdermal System NovaplusThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to fentanyl or cetylpyridinium chloride, or if you have severe breathing or lung problems or paralytic ileus.
+Do not use it if you had an allergic reaction to fentanyl or cetylpyridinium chloride, or if you have severe breathing or lung problems or bowel blockage (including paralytic ileus).

 How to Use This Medicine: